renangcf/fracodim/README.md

 # Fractal Correlation Dimension Estimator

-This package estimates the correlation dimension of any N-dimensional dataset.
+This package estimates the correlation dimension of any N-dimensional dataset for usage in similarity-search algorithms and multimetric spaces indexing.

 ## Installation